a-trumier/catex/README.md

 - **Customizable**: Designed for users to copy, rewrite, and adapt the library for their own use cases.
 - **Focus on Simplicity**: Ideal for those who value a clean and understandable codebase.

+## Requirements
+1. A C Compiler such as GCC or clang
+2. fpic
+3. ar

 ## Getting Started

 1. Follow the installation instructions below.